 Frequently Asked Questions

 Both are operated by Maikoya and share the core format: English-language guided tour, samurai armor try-on, and shuriken throwing.
-The Shinjuku branch emphasizes live sword demonstration shows and draws more adult visitors and couples.
-The Asakusa branch is purpose-built across four floors with a broader menu of ninja training packages and is more family-oriented.
-The Kyoto branch (a third Maikoya location) starts at ¥1,500 and is surrounded by real historical samurai sites.
+The Shinjuku branch sits in central Shinjuku, two minutes from Shinjuku-sanchome Station and near Shinjuku Gyoen, the former Naitō samurai estate.
+The Asakusa branch is purpose-built across multiple floors with a broader menu of ninja training packages and is more family-oriented.
+The Kyoto branch (a third Maikoya location) is surrounded by real historical samurai sites.

 The basic experience starts at approximately ¥3,000 per adult, with upgraded packages including additional demonstrations available at higher price points.
-Current pricing and session options are shown on GetYourGuide at checkout.
+Current pricing and session options are shown on the official Maikoya site (mai-ko.com).

 Shinjuku's samurai history is older and deeper than most visitors realize.
 Shinjuku Gyoen — the national garden five minutes from the museum — was the private estate of the Naito samurai clan, granted to them by Tokugawa Ieyasu in 1603.
 The Shinjuku-juku post town served travelers on the Koshu Kaido road, one of the Tokugawa shogunate's Five Routes of Edo, and the Yotsuya Mitsuke checkpoint at Shinjuku's eastern edge was a strategic samurai gate controlling movement on this road for over two centuries of shogunal rule.

 If you have one day in Tokyo for a samurai museum visit: choose Asakusa for a more complete, family-inclusive experience with more activity options.
-Choose Shinjuku if you are travelling as adults or a couple and want the museum to lead into an evening in one of Tokyo's most atmospheric districts.
-If you have two or more days in Tokyo, doing both gives you a full picture of the Maikoya network — and they are genuinely different experiences despite sharing the same brand format.
+Choose Shinjuku if you are based in central Shinjuku and want a hands-on samurai experience near Shinjuku Gyoen.
+If you have two or more days in Tokyo, doing both gives you a full picture of the Maikoya network, and they are genuinely different experiences despite sharing the same brand format.

-The natural Shinjuku day around the museum: Shinjuku Gyoen (former Naito samurai estate, ¥500, closed Mondays) in the morning, museum in the afternoon, then Omoide Yokocho or Golden Gai for the evening.
-The Tokyo Metropolitan Government Building observation deck is free and five minutes from the west exit — worth the detour for the panorama before or after the museum.
-Kabukicho is the area's heart if you want the full Shinjuku experience.
+The natural Shinjuku day around the museum: Shinjuku Gyoen (former Naitō samurai estate, ¥500, closed Mondays) in the morning, museum in the afternoon, then Omoide Yokocho or Golden Gai for the evening.
+The Tokyo Metropolitan Government Building observation deck is free and a short ride from Shinjuku Station's west side, worth the detour for the panorama.
+Shinjuku Gyoen is right by the museum and worth pairing with the visit.

-Samurai Ninja Museum Shinjuku experience — visitors in Edo-period armor at the Maikoya museum in Tokyo's Kabukicho district
+Samurai Ninja Museum Shinjuku experience: visitors in Edo-period armor at the Maikoya museum in central Shinjuku, Tokyo

 Visit Shinjuku, Tokyo